Prime Unit Identity

 On the other hand, the possibility of obtaining the function of the distribution of prime numbers shall go backwards since it needs significant studies to be traced.

-Or may be start again from the Euleur Function.
+Or may be start again from the Euler Function.

 Freeman Dyson discovered an intriguing connection between quantum physics and Montgomery’s pair correlation conjecture about the zeros of the zeta function which dealts with the distribution of primes.